ansonl/ansonl.github.io/_posts/2024-05-23-corolla-cross-hybrid-spare-wheel-tire.md

 The scissor jack that comes with the other gas/FWD Corolla Cross models fits in the upper left plastic storage slot in the cargo deck.
 The rubber loop can be hooked across the slot to secure the jack.
 See [Compact Jack Assembly](#compact-jack-assembly) for more jack details.

-If you made the right choice and put spare wheel in the wheel well underneath the cargo floor, the original large foam block that previously held the Tire Puncture Repair Kit is removed and you can stash the jack handle, tire wrench, tire sealant, and inflator next to the spare in the wheel well or inside the spare tire rim.
+If you made the right choice and put the spare wheel in the wheel well underneath the cargo floor, the original large foam block that previously held the Tire Puncture Repair Kit is removed and you can stash the jack handle, tire wrench, tire sealant, and inflator next to the spare in the wheel well or inside the spare tire rim.

 The original large foam block can be stored at home or in the garage for the future.
 I haven't figured out what the right side storage slots in the cargo deck were made to fit.
 If someone knows, please let us in on the secret.